 Don’t get me wrong, there’s a LOT to hate about that reboot.
 I almost didn’t finish it.
 The second half was stronger though, and I actually enjoyed it, once the shock of reuniting with old friends who all seemed out of place with the world had waned a little.

 So, back to Miranda.
 Most of the backlash centers on her sudden decision to leave everything behind to “laugh in an audience” and follow Che, Carrie’s boss at the podcast, a nonbinary successful comedian played by the fantastic Sara Ramirez.
-Sure, Miranda is acting like an 18-year old in love, leaving poor Steve behind in a handful of episodes, for a person, who, frankly, does not treat her right (“we are not dating”, forgets to respond to messages, announce they’re moving in a horrendous musical number), falls into the stereotype of the hypersexual queer, and can be downright obnoxious (the memes about Che getting every deal under the sun as this uber-successful egomaniac, or smoking weed in inappropriate places, are all over the internet).
+Sure, Miranda is acting like an 18-year-old in love leaving poor Steve behind in a handful of episodes, for a person who, frankly, does not treat her right (“we are not dating”, forgets to respond to messages, announces a move during a horrendous musical number.)
+Che falls into the stereotype of the hypersexual queer and can be downright obnoxious (the memes about Che as this uber-successful egomaniac smoking weed in inappropriate places are all over the internet).

 Folks acting as if Miranda owes anyone the burden of representing self-sufficient, smart women everywhere feels so deeply misogynistic.

 But here’s the deal; Miranda earned her “mid-life crisis” as Charlotte offensively put it.
 The woman has given up enough, putting up with a frankly annoying kid and a life she doesn’t want, no matter how nice Steve is.
 She’s given viewers a lifelong supply of wit and sarcasm.
 Let her live a little.
 Folks acting as if Miranda owes anyone the burden of representing self-sufficient, smart women everywhere feels so deeply misogynistic to me.